“I’ve been working on this for so long, it should be better by now…”

 It becomes a matter of attitude and commitment to do what I can, and perhaps more importantly, stay in the right posture and attitude, today and tomorrow.

-I am spending more time and money than ever working with others, particularly Brad Yates, listening to greats like Lester, Adyashanti, finding more and more beauty and depth in what they do.
+I am spending more time and money than ever working with experts in their field.
+From doing a lot of tapping together with Brad Yates, to great body-workers and health experts near me, listening to greats like Lester, Adyashanti, finding more and more beauty and depth in what they do.

 I’ve had issues that have felt like ‘peeling the onion’ for years and still unfold.
 I’ve had tapping sessions with Brad where something that was a deep issue for 20 plus years resolved in a night-and-day fashion.